BGuerrero825/Cyber-Notes/Offensive Security/Intro to IDA Pro.md

 	- `bp READFILE_ADDR` -> `g` : continue to ReadFile call
 	- `dds esp L5` : find the address pushed to the stack as lpBuffer (pushed first, so 2nd one down)
 	- `p` : to step over ReadFile call -> `da LPBUFFER_ADDR` : to get file contents

+# Cross Reference (Xref) Types
+o - offset, the address of the item is taken r - read access w - write access t - textual referenced (used for manually specified operands) i - informational (e.g. a derived class refers to its base class) J - far (intersegment) jump j - near (intrasegment) jump
+P - far (intersegment) call
+p - near (intrasegment) call
+^ - ordinary flow
+s - xref from a structure
+m - xref from a structure member k - xref from a stack variable